 3. Live-Camera Escape Rooms

 Live-Camera Escape Rooms exploded out of the necessity as COVID-19 closed the doors to brick & mortar businesses around the world, causing escape room companies to scramble for a new way to engage their audience and keep their businesses running.
-In live-camera escape games, players (usually 2-8) must follow clues and solve puzzles to complete a mission in real time by observing a physical environment via an in-game camera.
-These games are very similar to in-store escape room experiences, but played entirely online.
+In live-camera escape games, players (usually 2-8) follow clues and solve puzzles to complete a mission in real time by observing a physical environment via an in-game camera.
+These experiences are live and hosted.
+These games are the most similar to in-store escape room experiences.
 In most cases, players team up over Zoom or a similar video conferencing platform to progress through the game.

 In The Escape Game’s Remote Adventures (our version of a live-camera escape room), players interact with a “Host” at The Escape Game.
 Think of the host as an MC who joins the team.
 In addition to that, players view the world through a camera worn by a Game Guide.
 The Game Guide serves as the team’s eyes, ears, hands, and feet.
-Items found in the room appear in a themed digital dashboard that maintains your inventory, progress, and 360 scans of each room that’s unlocked.
+Teams direct the Game Guide by calling out “take a look over in the corner by the bookshelf, what is that?” or “Put 3167 in that combination lock.”
+Items uncovered in the room appear in a themed digital dashboard that maintains your inventory, progress, and 360 scans of each room that’s unlocked.
 In our games, players can download themed custom Zoom backgrounds and get to watch all of the media/videos that play in the actual game.

 Here’s a quote from our Sr. Director of Marketing & Brand following the launch of Remote Adventures: